 - Compare your records with the account statements you receive.

-- Protect your ATM card as though it were cash.
-Don't lend your ATM card to anyone.
+- Protect your ATM or Debit card as though it were cash.
+Don't lend your ATM or Debit card to anyone.
 Do not leave your card at the ATM.

 - Protect the secrecy of your PIN.
 Don't tell anyone your PIN.
 Never enter your PIN in any ATM that does not look genuine, has been modified, has a suspicious device attached or is operating in a suspicious manner.
 Don't write your PIN where it can be discovered.
 For example, don't keep a note of your PIN in your wallet or purse.